 Welp it’s that awesome time of year when the ever lovely Mercury decides to turn tail in the sky.
 That’s right.
 For those of you that have no clue what I mean, I’m talking about Mercury Retrograde.
-According to Susan Miller of Astrology Zone, "Mercury rules all types of communication, including listening, speaking, learning, reading, editing, … Continue reading Mercury Retrograde: The Catalyst for a Break
+According to Susan Miller of Astrology Zone, "Mercury rules all types of communication, including listening, speaking, learning, reading, … Continue reading Mercury Retrograde: The Catalyst for a Break

 Almost two weeks ago I signed a contract with the editor I've mentioned in previous posts.
 She is incredibly sweet, patient, informative, and quick with her responses.
 I love this kind of communication!
 The appointment is from September 11th - 18th, but I'm hoping someone will cancel with her sooner.
 Preferably before August.
 I'm pushing … Continue reading Deal or No Deal: Contract Signed